pantheon-systems/documentation/source/content/guides/new-relic-deploys.md

 ---
 New Relic is a powerful tool for monitoring the performance of a WordPress or Drupal site.
 It provides insight into how efficiently a website is using resources, and where improvements can be made in the application.
 Pantheon offers New Relic Pro within the Site Dashboard on all sites for free.

-In this guide, we'll automatically label code changes to your site in New Relic's Deployment page using Pantheon's Quicksilver hooks.
+In this guide, we'll automatically label code changes to your site in New Relic's Deployment page using Pantheon's [Quicksilver](/quicksilver) hooks and [Terminus](/terminus).
 This creates a traceable connection between performance changes and code deployments, allowing developers to see if a code change positively or negatively impacted performance.

 ## Activate New Relic Pro